sitphp/commands/doc/4_tools.progress_bar_tool.md

 ```

-If you don't know how many steps your progress bar should have you can always update the steps number as you go with the `setSteps` method.
+If you don't know how many steps your progress bar should have, you can always update the steps number as you go with the `setSteps` method.
 Whenever your process has ended, you can move the progress line to the end of the progress bar with the `finish` method.

 ```php
 // In the "handle" method of your command class ...